-NRPA along with the association's new America's Backyard initiative, the Atlanta
+NRPA, along with the Atlanta

 Department of Parks, Recreation and Cultural Affairs, and the Atlanta Housing

 Authority - and with valuable contributions from sponsors PlayCore, Converse,

 The Health Education and Communication Center of Atlanta and Superior

 International Industries - revitalized Selena Butler Park in Atlanta, Ga.
 The

 park is rich in African-American history, located just blocks from the Martin

 Luther King National Historical site and named for Selena Sloan Butler, one of

 the original founders of the National Parent-Teacher Association.